aleksejspopovs/canvas-logger/writeup/index.md

 This one's kind of cool-looking, I have to admit.
 It's a shame it's Cloudflare's.

 Turnstile is the only CAPTCHA solution that seems to actually detect that something's wrong when my canvas logging extension is running.
 All of my challenges fail with "Error: 600010".
-The code is heavily obfuscated, so I didn't get around to figuring out how they detect it.
+The code is heavily obfuscated, so I didn't get around to figuring out exactly what triggers this.
 It's got to be interesting, so maybe that's a task for another day.

 ## Shape Security